dyne/tomb/INSTALL.md

 executable | function
 ---------- | ---------------------------------------------------
-  dcfldd   | show progress while executing long operations steghide | bury and exhume keys inside images resizefs | extend the size of existing tomb volumes qrencode | engrave keys into printable qrcode tags mlocate  | have fast search of file names inside tombs swish++  | have fast search of file contents inside tombs unoconv  | have fast search of contents in PDF and DOC files
+  dcfldd   | show progress while digging tombs and keys steghide | bury and exhume keys inside images resizefs | extend the size of existing tomb volumes qrencode | engrave keys into printable qrcode sheets mlocate  | have fast search of file names inside tombs swish++  | have fast search of file contents inside tombs unoconv  | have fast search of contents in PDF and DOC files